Blog Layout

 Allison Jornlin • December 21, 2021

 There are many ghost stories from the haunted highways and byways of the Hawaiian Islands.
 The Pali Highway on Oahu, the Tunnel of Trees on Kauai, and the road to Hana on Maui are some of the most famous.
-As the biggest of the islands in the archipelago, the island of Hawaii has several hair-raising routes including the notorious Saddle Road.
+As the biggest of the islands in the archipelago, the island of Hawaii has several hair-raising routes, including the notorious Saddle Road.
 Saddle Road is a long, dark, lonely stretch of highway that straddles the no man’s land between the peaks of Mauna Loa and Mauna Kea, rambling on for over 50 miles.
-Instead of taking the long way along the coastal roads, those who favor the most direct route between Hilo and Kona, cross into the mysterious interior, the very heart of Hawaii.
+Instead of taking the long way along the coastal roads, those who favor the most direct route between Hilo and Kona cross into the mysterious interior, the very heart of Hawaii.
 In the past, this roadway was harrowing for a number of reasons, some practical and some otherworldly.

 A group of men wearing lei are standing on the side of a road

 The most spectacular flap of ghost stories on Saddle Road occurred in 1955, preceding the first volcanic eruption in the Puna area in 140 years.
-The witness accounts included a variety of strange phenomena including sightings of ghost lights.
-The Macomber family of Waiki were the first to come forward.
+The witness accounts included a variety of strange phenomena, including sightings of ghost lights.
+The Macomber family of Waiki was the first to come forward.
 Their harrowing experiences began as they were driving home from visiting relatives in Hilo at about 2 a.m. on January 31st in their old pickup truck.
-The passenger side door had a tarp stretch across the window, where the glass needed to be replaced.
+The passenger side door had a tarp stretched across the window, where the glass needed to be replaced.
 As the family ascended to the area of Saddle Road past the timberline, where fields of bare lava begin, a force abruptly pushed the tarp in on Mrs. Macomber, who was sitting in the passenger seat.
 She and Mr. Macomber tried to push it out unsuccessfully, fighting against something that felt solid and strong.
 Then the tapping began.
 These insistent knocks began on the roof of the cab and proceeded down the hood.
 As a frustrated Mr. Macomber turned around to head back to Hilo, the mysterious force nearly tipped the truck on its side.
 That’s when the family of four, Mr. Macomber, Mrs. Macomber, their son Norman, age 12, and their daughter, Daisy, age 10, all saw the strange lights.

 Two lights were approaching from about 500 feet away.
 Could they be headlights?
 Was there someone else on the road who would stop and help?
 Although there was no place for a car to turn off, the lights suddenly disappeared.
-The family drove on and the tapping on the exterior of the truck continued all the way back to Hilo.
+The family drove on, and the tapping on the exterior of the truck continued all the way back to Hilo.
 When the frightened family finally arrived at their relatives’ home, Norman and Mr. Macomber jumped out of the truck, but Mrs. Macomber and Daisy were still trapped inside.

-Mr. Macomber struggled to free them with all his strength, but could not, not until he retrieved some Hawaiian salt from his relatives and threw handfuls of it into the truck.
-This action instantly released Daisy and Mrs. Macomber from the ghostly embrace.
-Although some people blame these weird occurrences on Pele, Mr. Macomber had a different explanation.
+Mr. Macomber struggled to free them with all his strength but could not, not until he retrieved some Hawaiian salt from his relatives and threw handfuls of it into the truck.
+This action instantly releases Daisy and Mrs. Macomber from the ghostly embrace.
+Although some people blame these weird occurrences on Pele, Mr. Macomber has a different explanation.
 When the family finally returned home to Waiki the next day, they learned of other strange happenings from the night before that had occurred in their neighborhood.
 Based on this new information, Mr. Macomber speculated that this paranormal pestering was most likely due to some clearcutting of trees in the area.
 He discovered that everyone responsible for the felling of those trees, including himself, reported some sort of unusual and unwelcome visitation that night.

 A black and white photo of a dirt road going through a field